Seek Returns logo

 UBER currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-SPOT vs. UBER: A comparison of their Dividend Yield against their respective Internet Content & Information and Software - Application industry benchmarks.
+SPOT vs. UBER: A comparison of their Dividend Yield (TTM) against their respective Entertainment and Ground Transportation industry benchmarks.

 SPOT